BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 > 3. In what they sell through Lowes, Trane may want to beef up on tank water heater product lineups that work well for small mom-and-pop HVAC shops<br/>
 > 4. Trane may want to slim down their non-tank offerings through Lowes.
 For example, fewer types of indirect tank heaters. *Focus on the tanks.*<br/>

-Parenthetical remark: saw this Trane van in Bloomington, Illinois this past winter.
+Parenthetical remark: saw this Trane van in Illinois this past winter.
 Had to take a photo!

 ![Trane_van.jpeg](https://bradleyculley.github.io/images/Trane_van.jpeg)